 Users will handle their own exhibits and other materials needed in the meeting rooms.
 It is up to the group to set up furniture and chairs.
 Groups assume responsibility for any loss or damage to Library property and must leave the facilities in order.

-Light refreshment (i.e. coffee and finger foods) may be served in the meeting rooms only with permission of the Director or designee.
-No cooking or food preparation is allowed on site.
+Light refreshment (i.e. coffee and finger foods) may be served in the meeting rooms, no cooking or food preparation is allowed on site.
 The group is obliged to collect and bag all trash.
-If your group plans on serving refreshments, please remember to note this on the application form.

 No smoking is allowed.